303rd Air Expeditionary Group: Air war in Europe

-Following VE Day in May 1945 the 303rd Group was reassigned to the North African Division, Air Transport Command and moved to Casablanca Airfield, French Morocco to use its B-17 bombers as transports, ferrying personnel from France to Morocco.
+Following VE Day in May 1945, the 303rd Group was reassigned to the North African Division, Air Transport Command and moved to Casablanca Airfield, French Morocco to use its B-17 bombers as transports, ferrying personnel from France to Morocco.
 However, the two B-17 groups moved to Casablanca proved surplus to Air Transport Command's needs and the squadron was inactivated in late July 1945 and its planes ferried back to the United States.

 During the War, the 303rd flew 364 missions, more than any other Eighth Air Force B-17 group, and one group Fort, "Hell's Angels", was the first to complete 25 missions, while another, "Knock Out Dropper", was the first to complete 50 and 75 missions.
 Only one other group delivered more bomb tonnage than the 303rd.
 However, the group lost 165 planes, more than five times its authorized strength of 30 B-17s.

-Photo (left) is a photo of a crew incident on 6 July 1944.
-Boeing B-17G-45-BO Flying Fortress serial 42-97272 Duchess Daughter, 359BS, piloted by 2nd Lt.
-Patrick H. Brabant who made a normal landing in Molesworth, England after successful mission #197, target Beaumetz/Les-Aire, France.
-After landing, co-pilot, 2nd Lt.
-Ira Judy, accidentally put the landing gear switch in the "UP" position.
-The landing gear collapsed near the end of the landing roll.

-Medals of Honor

-On 20 December 1943 one of the group's planes, nicknamed the "Jersey Bounce" was hit by flak and lost two engines while attacking the target, causing the Fort to drop behind the formation.
-Two 20 millimeter cannon shells exploded in the radio compartment, injuring Technical Sergeant Forrest L. Vosler, the radio operator-gunner.
-The first injuring him in the legs and thighs and the second striking is chest and also nearly blinding him.
-Sergeant Vosler continued to fire his gun at attacking fighters.
-He began to lapse in and out of consciousness, but (working by feel) repaired the radio so that emergency transmissions could be made.
-When the B-17 ditched, he managed to climb on the wing unaided and assist the badly wounded tail gunner until he could be loaded into one of the plane's dinghies.
-Sergeant Vosler was awarded the Medal of Honor for his actions.

-Flying through intense flak on a mission against Bremen-Vegesack on 18 March 1943, in which bombing was to be done by squadrons, 1st Lieutenant Jack W. Mathis, was bombardier on the lead aircraft of the group's 359th Squadron.
-Less than a minute before bomb release, he was knocked nine feet back from his bombsight.
-Although Lt Mathis was mortally wounded, he returned to his position to release his bombs and ensure the squadron struck its target, dying as he toggled the bomb release.
-For this action, Lt Mathis was awarded the Medal of Honor.